gpuett/galactic-age-calculator/README.md

 ## Setup
 1. Clone this repository.
 2. Navigate into this repository through terminal and use "npm install" to install webpack plugins.
-3. Run "npm test" to run karma/jasmine testing on spec tests
+3. Run "npm test" to run karma/jasmine testing on spec tests.
+4. Use "npm run start" to load the page in Chrome.

 ## Known Bugs
 * No known bugs.